-Some players have moved onto different amplifiers because they simply could not get the warm sound they were looking for.
+Some players have moved onto different amplifiers.
+They simply could not get the warm sound they were looking for.
 Even after trying all the different tubes on the market in their amplifier.

 Do Preamp Tubes Change Tone?

 This is a question that comes up a lot.
-There are a lot of players who eventually get tired of their tone.
-This can be because of worn tubes, or simply fatigue for the sound of the amplifier.
+There are a lot of players who get tired of their tone.
+This can be because of worn tubes or simply fatigue from the sound of the amplifier.

 We have been there, it happens!

 Preamp tubes will affect the tone of your amplifier.
 They color your sound in good and sometimes poor ways.
 Changing your preamp tubes can make a big impact on your tone.

 If they have worn out, you will notice a lack of presence in the sound.
-Normally the power tubes will be the first to wear, but eventually the preamp do too.
+Normally the power tubes will be the first to wear, but eventually, the preamp does too.

 The best way to get a tired amp to sound glorious once more is to change the tubes!
 And because it is easy to do, it should be the first place to try.